adarshkumarsingh83/kubernetes/README.md

 > .

 * ## springboot-kubernetes-logs
-> descripition:
+> descripition: \
-> . spring boot actuator service based logback
+> . spring boot actuator service based logback \
-> . based log file generation in k8 pod
+> . based log file generation in k8 pod  \
 > .	and accessing it for ELK

+* ## springboot-kubernetes-ingress-lb
+> descripition:  \
+> . spring boot based address and employee rest services
+> . having multiple pods and loadbalanced by ingress
+> .	and custom host is configure for set up